Do Hurricane Impact Windows Add Value to Your Home?

 Increase a Homes Value

-The BIG question, will hurricane impact windows increase the value of your home?
+The BIG question, will hurricane impact windows increase home value?
 Well, odds are you’ve read or been told that hurricane windows will significantly increase the selling price of your home.

 When homeowners hear this they feel installing hurricane impact windows will be a win-win because their home will be worth more money.
 However, this too is a myth in a lot of areas and price ranges.